Understanding the different methods of drug testing available is important to help select the best approach for your workplace.

 When someone consumes drugs, alcohol or medications these substances are processed by the body and can be detected later in the person’s body fluids.
 Traces of drugs or their metabolites (break down products) can be found in a donor’s blood, urine, oral fluid (saliva) and hair.

-Anyone who is under the influence of medication, illegal drugs or alcohol poses a potential risk.
+Anyone who is under the influence of medication, illegal drugs or alcohol poses a potential risk in the workplace.
 The extent of their impairment is difficult for others to assess.
 If an intoxicated person makes a mistake, it can have dangerous consequences for themselves as well as their co-workers, customers and work equipment.
 A workplace accident is not only a threat to the safety of employees, but can also result in considerable damage to a company‘s reputation.

 Despite this, drug and alcohol testing in workplaces can be a contentious issue.
 Understanding the types of testing available and the testing process is important to help select the most appropriate testing method for your workplace.